Top Menu

 black and white hexagon design on wall

-The stenciled was repositioned.
+The stencil was repositioned.
 This time, I ensured it stayed off the corners.
-Those corners gave me lots of trouble, but I finally figured out how to work them.
+Those corners gave me a lot of trouble, but I finally figured out how to work with them.

 Before going to that solution, I had to paint all those complete hexagons.